ARION

 Although somewhat lizard-like, it appeared to be a hairy, warm-blooded mammal.
 More than anything else, it resembled a biped dinosaur only vaguely analogous to a Stenonychosaurus, although with a three-foot long neck, making its height around nine feet.
 Its head was topped with two fuzzy, cup-like ears that did not look as if they belonged on a dinosaur-kin creature.

 It was covered in longish hair of iridescent colors and random patterns instead of leathery skin, and rather than hunched way over like many bipedal dinosaur types, it stood mostly upright on two hefty back legs ending in triangular feet with three large, claw-tipped toes.
 Behind it was a thick tail providing counterbalance.
 Unlike any video dinosaur the furmen had ever seen in a nature show, it had four muscular arms that were fully human-sized with multi-jointed hands possessing three fingers and a thumb, each with retractable claws; from the way it handled one of the alien devices it had lifted from a box, these appeared to be finely articulate.
-Each pair of arms shared the musculature of its broad shoulders.
+Each pair of arms shared the musculature of its thick, broad shoulders.

-Within its serpentine head were a pair of predator-like, forward-facing eyes, and it studied the two males with intense interest.
+Beneath the hair on its serpentine head were a pair of predator-like, forward-facing eyes, and it studied the two males with intense interest.
 There was a slight bony ridge between its eyes with a single vertical slit along it apparently serving as a nostril.
 Its mouth was partially open and a pink tongue nervously swept thin wet lips.
 Its teeth, what could be seen of them, appeared to belong to an omnivore, but none of the newcomers to this world had any interest learning whether or not its tastes might include the flavor of furman flesh.

 Bracing it steadily in both hands, Rod pointed his revolver at the forehead above the creature’s emerald-green eyes, but did not fire.
 He merely held it in his sights as Dave set his box down onto the ground at his feet.